SQream/sqream_docs/feature_guides/query_healer.rst

 Overview
 ----------
-The **Query Healer** periodically examines the progress of running statements, creating a log entry for all statements exceeding the ``healerMaxInactivityHours`` flag setting.
+The **Query Healer** periodically examines the progress of running statements, creating a log entry for all inactive statements exceeding the ``healerMaxInactivityHours`` flag setting.
 The default setting of the ``healerMaxInactivityHours`` is five hours.

 Configuring the Healer
 ------------------